DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Methodology

 \subsection{Inference with deep MIL}

 \begin{sloppypar} Since the classification labels are only available for the sample images, aggregation of the patch-level infection probabilities is required for performance evaluation and downstream analysis.
-For inference, each sample image is split into patches and a forward pass through the model.
-This provides us with the estimated infection probabilities, which are aggregated to form the sample-level label $\hat{y}_i$:

-where $\eta$ is the cut-off threshold, selected based on the validation set and $\mathbb{I}(\cdot)$ is an indicator function. \end{sloppypar} For the MIL model $\mathcal{M}(\theta)$, hyper-parameter $k$ is incorporated into the standard multiple instance assumption so that the model can generalize to a more relaxed constraint: a positive (SARS-CoV-2 infected) sample image should contain at least $k$ positive patches to be considered positive and a sample image would be considered negative if less than $k$ patches are predicted to be infected.
-This generalized assumption is mathematically expressed in equation~(\ref{kSMI}).
+For inference, each sample image {$x_i$ is split into patches and each patch is passed forward through the model.
+This provides us with the estimated infection probabilities for all patches of the sample image $x_i$, which are aggregated to form the} sample-level label $\hat{y}_i$: { } where $\eta$ is the cut-off threshold, selected based on the validation set and $\mathbb{I}(\cdot)$ is an indicator function {returning 1 if the boolean expression argument is true and 0 otherwise}. \end{sloppypar} For the MIL model $\mathcal{M}(\theta)$, hyper-parameter $k$ is incorporated into the standard multiple instance assumption {during the training phase} so that the model can generalize to a more relaxed constraint: a positive (SARS-CoV-2 infected) sample image should contain at least $k$ positive patches to be considered positive and a sample image would be considered negative if less than $k$ patches are predicted to be infected. {However, during the evaluation phase, validation or testing, we classify a sample image as positive if there is at least $1$ patch identified as positive by the model.
+This would make the comparison between multiple choices of $k$ fair and prevents biases introduced by using a fixed value of $k$ for each sample during the training.}